Skillshare vs. Udemy: Which One Is Best For Your Course?

 However, unless you wish to constantly take new classes and learn each week, Udemy’s one-time payments could be more appealing.
 You also get lifetime access when purchasing a course on Udemy.

-So although a subscription model does work for many, if your students are busy business owners with little time to spare (and may want to return to your course in the future), Udemy may make more sense.
+So although a subscription model does work for many, if your students are busy business owners with little time to spare, Udemy may make more sense.

 Skillshare targets creative people and craft-makers.
 Although they have some “lifestyle” classes, the majority of their teachers focus on the arts.
 If your students fall under this description, Skillshare could be ideal for you.